 Focused on Litigation Solutions Across a Broad Spectrum of Providers and Issues

 Zach regularly represents healthcare clients in cases involving breach of contract, fraud, unfair competition, and misuse of trade secrets.
 His clients have ranged from individual doctors, nurses, and other individual healthcare providers, to ambulatory surgery centers, pharmacies, and drug rehabilitation facilities, to hospitals and Independent Practice Associations (“IPAs”).

 Zach has a breadth of knowledge in the behavioral health space.
 He advises drug rehabilitation facilities on land use, advocating for clients where administrative actions challenge zoning laws, attempting to prevent facilities from operating in their existing location.
 He litigates out-of-network and in-network reimbursement cases on behalf of addiction treatment facilities and responds to special investigation audits.
 He has also advised on labor and employment defense matters including those related to racial discrimination, wrongful termination, wage & hour disputes, and retaliation.
 Clients have come to rely on his insight regarding employee handbooks and labor code issues.

-Zach was named to the Southern California Rising Stars list for seven consecutive years (2008-2014) and has been included on the Super Lawyers list for the past four years (2017-2022) and Best Lawyers in America in 2023.
+Zach was named to the Southern California Rising Stars list for seven consecutive years (2008-2014); he has been named to the Super Lawyers list for the past eight years (2017-2024) and Best Lawyers in America for 2023 and 2024.